Major Groups > Gilled Mushrooms > Pale-Spored > Mycena > Mycena galericulata

 Mycena galericulata

-One of the larger Mycena species, Mycena galericulata is found in spring and fall, growing in small clusters on hardwood logs and stumps throughout eastern North America and along the West Coast.
-The pale brownish caps reach four or five centimeters in diameter, and the odor and taste are mealy.
-As with other Mycenas, the spore print is white--but the gills are pink at maturity, causing potential confusion with species of Pluteus.
+One of the larger Mycena species, Mycena galericulata is often found in spring and fall, growing in clusters on hardwood logs and stumps.
+The brown to pale brownish caps reach four or five centimeters in diameter.
+As with other mycenoid mushrooms, the spore print is white—but the gills are sometimes pink at maturity, causing potential confusion with species of Pluteus.
+The odor of Mycena galericulata is usually slightly mealy (crush a portion of the cap), but in some collections this is not the case.
+Under the microscope, the species is fun and distinct, featuring comparatively large spores, and funky cheilocystidia that are covered with rodlike projections.

 Description:

-Gills: Narrowly attached to the stem; distant or nearly so; strongly intervenose when mature; whitish, becoming pink in age; not bruising or staining.
+Gills: Narrowly attached to the stem; nearly distant; with prominent cross-veins when mature; whitish, often becoming pink in age; not bruising or staining; short-gills frequent.

 Spore Print: White.